 Name Age Present Position with Cadence

-Dr. James C. Blair 68 Director
+Dr. James C. Blair 69 Director

-Mr. Alan D. Frazier 56 Director
+Mr. Alan D. Frazier 57 Director

-Mr. Christopher J. Twomey 48 Director
+Mr. Christopher J. Twomey 49 Director

 DR. JAMES C. BLAIR has served as a member of our board of directors since September 2005.
 Since 1985, Dr. Blair has served as a Partner of Domain Associates, L.L.C., a venture capital management company focused on life sciences.
-Present board memberships include Cadence Pharmaceuticals, Inc., and eight private companies.
+Present board memberships include Cadence Pharmaceuticals, Inc., and nine private companies.
 Dr. Blair has over thirty-five years experience with venture and emerging growth companies.
 In the course of this experience, he has been involved in the creation and successful development at the board level of over forty life sciences ventures, including Amgen, Inc., Aurora Biosciences Corporation, Amylin Pharmaceuticals, Inc., Applied Biosystems, Inc., Dura Pharmaceuticals, GeneOhm Sciences, Inc., Molecular Dynamics, Inc., NuVasive, Inc., Volcano Corporation, and Pharmion Corporation.
 He currently serves on the board of directors of the Prostate Cancer Foundation, and he is on the advisory boards of the Department of Molecular Biology at Princeton University, the Department of Biomedical Engineering at the University of Pennsylvania and the Stevens Institute for Innovation at the University of Southern California.
 He received a B.S.E. degree from Princeton University and an M.S.E. & Ph.D. from the University of Pennsylvania.

 MR. ALAN D. FRAZIER has served as a member of our board of directors since March 2006.
 In 1991, Mr. Frazier founded Frazier Healthcare Ventures, a venture capital firm, and has served as the managing partner since its inception.
 From 1983 to 1991, Mr. Frazier served as Executive Vice President, Chief Financial Officer and Treasurer of Immunex Corporation, a biopharmaceutical company.
 From 1980 to 1983, Mr. Frazier was a principal in the Audit Department of Arthur Young & Company, which is now Ernst & Young LLP.
-Mr. Frazier is a member of the board of directors of two public companies, Alexza Pharmaceuticals, Inc., and Gadence Pharmaceuticals, Inc., and five privately held companies, Calixa Therapeutics, Inc., Calistoga Pharmaceuticals, Nuon Therapeutics, Inc., Portola Pharmaceuticals and Stromedix, Inc., all of which are biopharmaceutical companies.
+In addition to Cadence Pharmaceuticals, Mr. Frazier is a member of the board of directors of Alexza Pharmaceuticals, Inc., a publicly held specialty pharmaceutical company, and three privately held companies, Ascension Orthopedics, Inc., a medical device company, and Calixa Therapeutics, Inc., and Portola Pharmaceuticals, Inc., both of which are biopharmaceutical companies.
+Mr. Frazier also serves on the board of managers of healthcare companies Mobile Diagnostic Group Holdings, LLC, and MX Group Holdings, LLC.
+He is a member of the Board of Directors of the Washington Biotechnology and Biomedical Association, and serves on the Advisory Counsel of the J. David Gladstone Institute, which is affiliated with the University of California, San Francisco, the Board of Trustees of the Western Washington University Foundation, and the Board of Trustees of Amara Parenting and Adoption Services.
 Mr. Frazier received a B.A. in economics from the University of Washington.